TokwaNiDahyun/AvalancheP2/README.md

 ## Description

-The **Assessment** contract is designed to manage the following functionalities:
+The contract is designed to manage the following functionalities:
 - **Get Balance**: Retrieve the current balance stored in the contract.
 - **Get Color**: Retrieve the current color stored in the contract.
 - **Set Color**: The contract owner can change the stored color.